NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Convolutional Neural Networks/Week 3.md

 ### Intersection Over Union
 Computes the size of the predicted bounding box is close the object is and then determine if the bounding box is accurate

+### Non-Max Suppression
+Basically reviews the noise in serial object detection.
+You basically look for the max probability of region covered, and ignore the others.

+Disregard low probability
+Pick the highest probability
+Discard any bounding box with the most overlap(IoU)